mmest/GCDataProject/README.md

 Available in file [tidy_data.txt](./) in this repository.
 Please, see the code book for details.

+If you have the RStudio application, you can view the file like this:

+    View(read.table("tidy_data.txt", header = TRUE, quote = "\"", sep = "\t"))

 ## Code book

 Please see file [CodeBook.md](./) in this repository.
-It details the project data set.
+It describes the project data set and variables transformation.

 ## Analysis script and method

 In file [run_analysis.R](./) in this repository.
 Run it to re-build the _tidy_ data set.

 If you source the script, it will just show you how a list of R functions to run.
 (I never provide scripts that manipulate data when sourced, as they may mess-up the user's environment. )

+     > source("run_analysis.R")
+     Run 'runAnalysis()' to restructure the course project raw data set.
+(It will download raw data, if not already available.)
+     Run 'getData()' to download the data ONLY.
+(It does not replace an existing data set.)
+     Run 'cleanUpData()' to remove the raw data set.
+(NOT run at end of 'runAnalyis()'.
+Manual clean-up only.)
+     >

 ### Script overview: